Domestic and family violence is one of the key drivers of homelessness.

-These accounts are more or less universal, however, we know that some groups of women have unique risks and experiences.
+These accounts are more or less universal, however, we know that some groups have unique risks and experiences.
 For this reason, we need tailored policy and service delivery responses that also consider the unique safety, wellbeing and recovery of someone who has experienced domestic or family violence.
 These responses need to be evidence-based, trauma-informed and person-centred.

 Financial abuse